-Embroidery hoop: There are numerous embroidery hoops to choose from, and all you need to begin with is a simple wooden or plastic hoop.
-A 6-inch hoop can handle various tasks and is often a good one to start with.
+There are numerous embroidery hoops to choose from, and all you need to begin with is a simple wooden or plastic hoop.
+A 6-inch traditional hoops can handle various tasks and is often a good one to start with.

 Basic Embroidery Stitches

 - Split stitch

 - Chain stitch